 Fully electric vehicles use rechargeable battery packs to store energy.
 This stored energy is used to power an electric motor.

-Produce Zero tailpipe emissions.
+EVs produce zero tailpipe emissions.
 Significantly reduces greenhouse gas emissions and air pollution.
-No tailpipe!
+In fact, EVs don’t have tailpipes!

 Saves money.
 Electricity is cheaper per kilometer than gas!
 Ranges on a single charge vary by vehicle make and model between 200 km and 600 km.